BenLangmead/bowtie2/MANUAL.markdown

 Write unpaired reads that fail to align to file at `<path>`.
 These reads correspond to the SAM records with the FLAGS `0x4` bit set and neither the `0x40` nor `0x80` bits set.
 If `--un-gz` is specified, output will be gzip compressed.
 If `--un-bz2` is specified, output will be bzip2 compressed.
+Reads written in this way will appear exactly as they did in the input file, without any modification (same sequence, same name, same quality string, same quality encoding).
+Reads will not necessarily appear in the same order as they did in the input.

 </td></tr>
 <tr><td id="bowtie2-options-al">